How To Make Easy No-Cook Strawberry Freezer Jam

 You probably don’t need me to tell you how to serve jam, but let me offer a few suggestions outside of your morning toast.
 No-cook jam is especially well-suited to baking applications, as it hasn’t yet been cooked.
 We turned a jar into both fresh strawberry rolls and strawberry pocket pies and each tasted like we were enjoying our fresh-picked strawberries still warm from the sun, just like the day we picked them.

 - 3 cups

 - 1 1/2 cups

 - 3 tablespoons

 Measuring cups and spoons

-- Add lemon juice and sugar to the strawberries.
-Add the sugar and lemon juice to the mashed strawberries and stir to combine.
+Add lemon juice and sugar to the strawberries.
+Add the sugar and lemon juice and stir to combine.
 Let stand for 30 minutes at room temperature until the sugar is dissolved and the mixture is quite liquid.

 Whisk the instant pectin into the strawberry mixture.
-Slowly pour the powdered instant pectin over the strawberry mixture and whisk to combine.
-Continue to stir for 3 minutes or until the mixture begins to thicken.
+Sprinkle the powdered instant pectin over the strawberry mixture and whisk to combine.
+Continue to stir until the mixture begins to thicken, about 3 minutes.
 At first it will only thicken to about the consistency of egg whites, but remember that the jam will continue to gel as it sits.